FIN - Finance

 FIN 4063 Digital Finance (2-2-3)

 The course elaborates the key concepts and principles of decentralized finance, including how traditional finance has been disrupted by FinTech.
 Students learn about central bank digital currencies, cryptocurrencies, and how blockchain is reshaping conventional finance.
 Furthermore, students gain knowledge about the difference between centralized crypto exchanges and decentralized exchanges.
-Key components of DeFi, such as smart contracts, borrowing and lending protocols, stablecoins, and the functionality of decentralized exchanges, are thoroughly explained.
+Core DeFi components, including smart contracts, lending protocols, stablecoins and decentralized exchanges are examined.
+The course is Co-designed with Steve Wallace, digital finance expert.

 Prerequisites: FIN 3113